aerospike-community/tinkerbench/tools/tinkerbench2/README2.md

         -   2hrs45seconds – two hours and 45 seconds
         -   3hours5mins30s – three hours, 5 minutes, and 30 seconds
 -   \--WarmupDuration, -wu (Time, Default disabled) – The query “warmup” duration.
 The warmup is run using the same graph connection that will be used by the main query workload.
 The warmup helps the graph database to optimize the query and aids TinkerBench in achieving the targeted rate during the main workload analysis.
 This takes the same value format as the “duration” argument above.
 A value of zero (0) will disabled the warmup which is the default.
 -   \--schedulers, -s (Integer, Default depends on cores) – Schedulers are used to manage workers to control the query rate.
 The default number of schedules is based on the quarter of the number of cores of the machine TinkerBench is currently executing on.
 A value of -1 will indicate to use the default value.
-For more information, see the \<tuning\> section. **Example**: 20 core machine -\> there will be 4 schedulers.
+For more information, see the \<\*\*tuning\> section. **Example**: 20 core machine -\> there will be 4 schedulers.
 -   \--workers, -w (Integer, Default depends on cores) -- The number of workers per scheduler.
 A worker is responsible for executing a single query instance and collecting data from that instance for analysis.
 The default number of workers is based on half of the number of cores of the machine TinkerBench is currently executing on.
 A value of -1 will indicate to use the default value.
-For more information, see the \<tuning\> section. **Example**: 20 core machine -\> there will be 10 workers per scheduler (total of 40 workers over 4 schedulers).
+For more information, see the \<\*\*tuning\> section. **Example**: 20 core machines -\> there will be 10 workers per scheduler (total of 40 workers over 4 schedulers).
 -   \--IdSampleSize, -sample (Integer, Default 500,000) – The number of vertex ids that will be retrieved from the database that will be used as a vertex id by the query, if required.
 If the query doesn’t use a random vertex id, this feature is disabled.
 See argument “*—IdSampleLabel*” for additional information.
-For more information, see \<vertex manager\>.
+For more information, see \<\*\*vertex manager\>.
 -   \--IdSampleLabel, -label (String, Default is None) – If provided, this is a label that is used in retrieving the vertex ids from the database.
 These ids, if required by the query, are used by the query as a random vertex id to the query.
 If the See argument *“—IdSampleSize*” for additional information.
-For more information, see \<vertex manager\>.
+For more information, see \<\*\*vertex manager\>.
 -   \-prom (Flag) – If provided, enables the [Prometheus](https://prometheus.io/) exporter which provides near real-time metrics of the running TinkerBench application in TinkerBench [Grafana](https://grafana.com/grafana/dashboards/) dashboard.
-For more information, see \<prom\> section.
+For more information, see \<\*\*prom\> section.
 -   \-HdrHistFmt -- If provided, the summary console output upon exit of the TinkerBench application will provide an [HdrHistogram](https://github.com/HdrHistogram) Latency table.
 This table can be used by the [HdrHistogram plotter](https://hdrhistogram.github.io/HdrHistogram/plotFiles.html).
 If not provided a “Summary latency” is provided.
-For more information, see \<output\> section. **Note**: The HdrHistogram table is always provided in the log file, if logging is enabled.
+For more information, see the [Output](#understanding-output) section. **Note**: The HdrHistogram table is always provided in the log file, if logging is enabled.
 -   \--Errors, -e (Integer, Default 150) – The total number of error occurrences that will cause TinkerBench to shutdown query analysis and display the console summary.
 -   \--version, -V – Prints the TinkerBench and Gremlin client version information.